wbeckman/micrograd-without-looking/README.md

 ## Running

-This library requires no external dependencies.
+This library requires no external dependencies (unless you want to run my Jupyter notebook, in which the dependencies are listed at the top).
 I programmed this using Python 3.11.2, but there's no reason it shouldn't work with other versions of Python.
 Any version of Python that is backwards compatible with 3.11.2 should work here as well, and I'm sure plenty of older versions of python3 will run this as well, but I'm not going to attempt to enumerate them here.

 In order to train the network to "perfect accuracy" on the 4-record toy dataset that he used, simply run `python3 main.py` from the root directory and the network will run until it can predict